OVPack Import and Export

 curl -sS -X POST http://localhost:1933/api/v1/resources/temp_upload \

--H "X-API-Key: your-key" \
+-H "X-API-Key: your-admin-key" \

--F 'file=@./exports/user-memories.ovpack' \
+-F "file=@./exports/my-project.ovpack" \

-| jq -r '.result.temp_file_id'
+| jq -r ".result.temp_file_id"

 )